panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 name; // => 'Batman'
 ```

-The statement `const { name } = hero` defines a variable `name` and initializes it with the value of `hero.name` property.
+The statement `const { name } = hero` defines the variable `name` and initializes it with the value of `hero.name` property.

-Can you extract more than one property?
-Yes!

 ## 3. Extracting multiple properties

-To extract more than one property, just enumerate all the properties separated with a comment `,`:
+To destructure multiple properties of an object, enumerate them with a comma `,`:

 ```javascript
 const { identifier1, identifier2, ..., identifierN } = expression;